cboettig/labnotebook/_posts/2013-06-13-what-I-look-for-in-software-papers.md

 ---

+**Update** Thanks to the rich discussion in the comments and beyond, I've revised my thoughts on this somewhat, as I discuss in [this more recent post](/2013/07/09/reviewing-software-revisited.html).

 I am more and more frequently reviewing 'software papers:' which I define as publications whose primary purpose is to publicize a piece of scientific software and provide a traditional research product